dprint/dprint/website/cli.md

 ## Using a Custom Config File Path or URL

-Instead of the default path of _.dprintrc.json_ or _config/.dprintrc.json_, you can specify a path to a configuration file via the `--config` or `-c` flag.
+Instead of the default path of _dprint.json_ you may specify a path to a configuration file via the `--config` or `-c` flag.

 ```bash
 dprint fmt --config path/to/my/config.json